Parental Controls for the YouTube App on iPhone and Android

 Set Up Parental Controls on YouTube for Android

-- Set up Google Family Link on your phone and your child's device.
+- Set up Google Family Link on your phone and your child's device, and sign your child in with a supervised Google account.

 Family Link limits how much time your child spends on YouTube.
 But it does not stop Shorts or comments.
 A whitelist app does.